Best Film for the Nikon F6

 - Slide film 6-8 stops

-35mm film that is sold in metal canisters is used by the Nikon F6.
-The film can also be described as 135 film, and it’s the most widely used film format.
+The Nikon F6 takes 35mm film that is in canisters.
+35mm film can also be called 135 film, and it’s the most commonly used film format.

-One of the best properties of film is that you can switch the film emulsion you work with and get a totally different look to your photos.
+One of the marvelous things about film is that you can switch the film you use and get a completely different look to your shots.

-Almost all commercially available 35mm film distributed at this point has DX encoding.
-This lets cameras to auto-detect and set the ISO when the film is put in the camera.
+Nearly all new 35mm film sold currently has DX encoding on the canister.
+This lets cameras to auto detect and set the ISO of the canister put in the camera.

-There are several choices for where to develop 35mm film.
-For a more detailed explanation of the possible choices go look at my article on Where to Develop Film.
+There are a handful of options for where to process film.
+For a more comprehensive discussion of the possibilities have a look at my guide on Where to Get Film Developed.

-WARNING: Film doesn’t get processed on location at big box stores and pharmacies.
-They mail the film off-site to be developed by a third party.
-As a consequence, you won’t be given your processed negatives back.
+WARNING: Film doesn’t get developed on site at big box stores and pharmacies.
+They mail the film off to be developed by a separate company.
+Because of that, you won’t be given your developed negatives back.